Impossible Man: 1970s

-The character does not appear again until 1976.
+Impossible Man did not appear again until 1976.
 Acting as a deus ex machina in a storyline involving the cosmic entity and world-devourer Galactus, the Impossible Man convinces him to consume Poppup instead of Earth, causing Galactus to seemingly die from 'cosmic indigestion'.
 Since the Poppupians were a shared consciousness they were happy to sacrifice their planet to stop Galactus, knowing that their culture would live on in the embodiment of its most adventurous member.
 The Impossible Man then makes a humorous appearance at the offices of Marvel Comics, where he causes havoc until Stan Lee promises to give him his own title.

 He offers peripheral assistance to the Fantastic Four when they are trapped in the Negative Zone by the Frightful Four, a team of their enemies.
 The Impossible Man impersonates Jimmy Carter on the day of his inauguration.
 The Impossible Man briefly takes Carter's place to foil an attempt to enslave him during an adventure with the Thing and the cyborg Deathlok.
 He later saves the Invisible Woman from a fall and becomes fascinated with Earth movies.
-When returning to the Baxter Building, headquarters of the Fantastic Four, the Impossible Man is surprised and defeated by the villain Klaw, who, in an alliance with the Molecule Man, attempts to kill the Fantastic Four.
-During the course of the storyline, the character recovers and, courtesy of his abilities, mimics and defeats Klaw in turn and assists the Fantastic Four in stopping the Molecule Man.
-The character continued his trend of general disruption during a visit to Hollywood with the Invisible Girl.
+When returning to the Baxter Building, headquarters of the Fantastic Four, the Impossible Man is surprised and defeated by Klaw.
+Impossible Man recovers and, with his abilities, mimics and defeats Klaw in turn and assists the Fantastic Four in stopping the Molecule Man.

 1980s

 After helping the Thing defeat several villains at a party, the Impossible Man observes the Thing with his partner Alicia Masters and becomes lonely.
-The character then decides to reproduce - here an asexual process - by splitting in two.
+Impossible Man then decides to reproduce - here an asexual process - by splitting in two.
 This creates fellow Poppupian the Impossible Woman.
 The pair later attempt to recreate their race and create the Impossible Kids, with the entire "family" visiting the Thing.
-When the Impossible Woman is missing, the character hires private investigator Jessica Drew to locate her, and has an encounter with the mutant X-Men after stealing artifacts from Earth to settle a supposed family dispute with the other members of his race.
+When the Impossible Woman is missing, Impossible Man hires Jessica Drew to locate her, and has an encounter with the X-Men after stealing artifacts from Earth to settle a supposed family dispute with the other members of his race.

 More comedic adventures followed, with the Impossible Man engaging in a shapeshifting competition with Warlock, causing havoc on an alternate universe version of Earth, and trying to obtain the movie rights to the autobiography of professional sidekick Rick Jones.